 Known Personalities: Tyrranix the abominoid, Ksenia Nadejda Panov, Zubar the Airshrike.

 Earth-1610 Ultimate Universe

-In the Ultimate universe, Charles Xavier's son is still named David, but his mother is Moira MacTaggart and he becomes Proteus.
+In the Ultimate universe, Charles Xavier's son is still named David (though his last name is "Xavier" rather than "Haller"), but his mother is Moira MacTaggart and he becomes Proteus.
 His personality, powers and motives are all likewise a combination of the mainstream Legion and Proteus.
 After possessing Psylocke, tormenting his father, and slaughtering hundreds across Europe, he is killed by Colossus.

 Professor X received a phone call from his son named David begging him for help.
 He was revealed to have been abducted by a Scottish punk named Lucas who brought him to an island of punks.
 The X-Men then investigated the case.
 As they investigated, Jean befriended a mute boy named Ian who could also create fire.
 After Jean attempted to use her telepathy on him, he ran away.
 It was revealed that Ian was a good friend of David.
 Lucas then became increasingly interested in Jean and trapped her.
 He then brought her to the island where he had taken David.
 Cyclops, who had followed Jean to the island with the X-Men, teamed up with Jean to fight Lucas but were unable to defeat him.
 It is later revealed that David, Lucas and Ian are in fact the multiple personalities of a single person.
 Professor X then attempted to save David and remove the personalities of Ian and Lucas from his mind.
 However, as Lucas was so incredibly strong, Professor X had some difficulties overpowering the Lucas-personality.
 In the struggle he accidentally subdued the David-personality, allowing Lucas to wholly take over the individual.